orchestral/testbench/README.md

 ### Overriding Console Kernel

-You can easily swap Console Kernel for application bootstrap by overriding `resolveApplicationHttpKernel()` method:
+You can easily swap Console Kernel for application bootstrap by overriding `resolveApplicationConsoleKernel()` method:

 ```php
 /**